arsho/programming-challenges/HelpAnAlgorithmist/README.md

 ```
 As you can see, the program first failed to compile at the fourth line and then all the subsequent lines also failed to compile.

 Can you help Bob to identify the line which raises the compilation error for the first time?

+Try to follow the motto of Bob, use minimum time complexity (logarithmic).

 ### Input:
 The first line contains the integer `N (1 <= N <= 5000) `, the length of Bob’s program.